ShahinSecLab/Write-Ups/Windows-Privilege-Escalation/Unquoted Path Service/README.md

 ## Step 1 — Finding the Unquoted Path Service

-`winPEAS` flagged unquotedsvc while scanning — it showed the binary path had spaces but no quotes around it.
+I started by running `winPEAS` to check for possible privilege escalation opportunities on the target machine.

 ```bash
 C:\PrivEsc>winPEASany.exe
 ```
+While looking through the results, I found that `winPEAS` reported the `unquotedsvc` service.
+The executable path contained spaces but was not enclosed in quotation marks.

 **Output:**